-This gives a soft and natural feel to the image especially if the weather is slightly overcast and this natural flatters your subject.
+This gives a soft and natural feel to the image, especially if the weather is slightly overcast, and this naturally flatters your subject.

 · Portrait photography sunlight

-Alternatively, you can embrace the opportunity to shoot in the sun, but this can be very challenging if it is a really sunny day.
-You will have the subject’s back to the sun and use backlighting which results in a golden glow all around the subject.
+Alternatively, you can embrace the opportunity to shoot in the sun, but this can be very challenging if it is a sunny day.
+You will have the subject’s back to the sun and use backlighting, which results in a golden glow all around the subject.

 · Portrait photography window light

-It is easy to carry out as well as you don’t have to go outside and at the same time, you can make use of sunbeams shining through in the best way possible.
-If it gets a bit dark and the shadows become deeper, you can use reflectors to bounce backlight.
+It is easy to carry out as well as you don’t have to go outside, and at the same time, you can make use of sunbeams shining through in the best way possible.
+If it gets a bit dark and the shadows become more profound, you can use reflectors to bounce backlight.

 Exposing the Subject’s Face

 Exposure refers to the brightness or darkness of your image.
-Like all other photography, exposure is important in portrait photography as well.
-The most important part where the right amount of exposure is needed is the subject’s face as it is what defines the portrait.
+Like all other photography, exposure is essential in portrait photography as well.
+The most crucial part where the right amount of exposure is needed is the subject’s face, as it is what defines the portrait.
 So, as a photographer, it is your job to ensure that the face is correctly exposed.

-Neither is it under-exposed which will make it too dark nor it is overexposed which will make it too bright.
+Neither is it under-exposed, which will make it too dark nor is it overexposed, which will make it too bright.
 It is better to make the background too dark or too bright rather than having a face under or over lit in portrait photography.
-So before shooting just adjust your exposure compensation setting on the camera to suit the conditions.
-You can easily increase or decrease the exposure as you shoot as well.
+So before shooting, just adjust your exposure compensation setting on the camera to suit the conditions.
+You can quickly increase or decrease the exposure as you shoot as well.

 For extra information about portrait photography, please watch Andrew Boey‘s YouTube video – Top 10 Tricks for Outdoor Portraits.
-This is an extremely useful tutorial, dedicated to both beginners and advanced camera users:
+This is a handy tutorial, dedicated to both beginners and advanced camera users:

 Focusing On the Eyes

 The best of all portrait photos are the ones in which the eyes are in sharp focus.
-As they say, the eyes speak a thousand words, it is indeed true for portraits.
-Eyes are the focal point which leads to the connection between the subject and the viewer.
+As they say, the eyes speak a thousand words, it is indeed right for portraits.
+Eyes are the focal point, which leads to the connection between the subject and the viewer.

-So focusing on the eyes really improves the sense of eye contact and create a powerful and engaging image.
+So focusing on the eyes improves the sense of eye contact and create a compelling and engaging image.
 Thus, whenever you are shooting portraits, ensure that you set your focus point carefully.
 This can be done by following these steps:

 · Your camera usually has several Autofocus points visible in the viewfinder.